anildev26/MERN/Mern Learning/README.md

         })
     ```
     * Whenever password field is modified by user, form password and confirm password will get hashed by using inbuilt 'bcrypt.hash(password-to-be-hashed, salt-Number-to-be-added)' and the hash password is again stored to the same password field.
+    * Note :- Before saving the registeration form of any ever this 'pre' function will always be called because an argument 'save' is given to it which means before/pre saving (save) the data always runs this method.
+That's the reason wherever it will be called it will look only changes made in 'password' field everything else is ignored.
 11.
     *